“What do we need to overcome this week?” Guilt

 Guilt is a tricky one…in my opinion, it is not an emotion but a state of being.
 It does involve feeling bad but for the most part it involves the belief that we have done something wrong.
 If this is indeed true, then we need to take action to make amends.
 Apologizing is one way, giving something is another – this will depend on the circumstances.
 Once we have done something constructive we can move forward and this elicits hope (e.g. a relationship may be saved).
 However, if we are blaming ourselves for deeds that are not our responsibility then we need to change the way we view the situation.

-Some ways to tell if we are unnecessarily feeling guilty:
+Some ways to tell if we are feeling unnecessary guilt:

 - Was the situation beyond our control? (e.g. the untimely death of a loved one)

-When we really think about these situations there was nothing that we could do, and even if by some chance there was, the results may have been just the same because we can’t control everything/one.
+When we really think about these situations there was nothing that we could do, and even if by some chance there was something that could have been done, the results may have been the same because we can’t control everything/one.
 Once this burden is lifted, we can feel better about ourselves, more hopeful about the future and our own ability to see situations with greater clarity.